 Keeping high beams on when approaching oncoming traffic can also result in tickets and/or fines.

 » Right of Way To the Right: Like most European countries, whoever is approaching on the right has the right of way, unless otherwise noted.
-When in doubt, give the right the right of way!
+When in doubt, give the right of way!
 For example, when driving in a neighborhood road, any roads to the right of you have the right of way over you.
 While there are certain street signs to indicate who has the right of way (see the above section and recommended links), you may also see a sign stating “Vousn’avez pas la priorité” which means you do not have the priority.

 This is a perfect example of making sure you have reviewed and understand all of the above road signs so that you are following the laws of the local country.